wiseacre7/amberwisedesigns/photos.md

 <img src="assets/img/HarryPotterPosterized.png" height="520"> <img src="assets/img/HarryPotterPenTool.png" height="520">

 ## Interface Design
-For my senior project at EWU, I was tasked with re-designing the interface for a check-in kiosk that would be used at EWU career fairs to print off nametags and track attendee statistics.
+For my senior project at EWU, I was tasked with re-designing the interface for a check-in kiosk that would accept user information at EWU career fairs to print off nametags and track attendee statistics.
 These are several mockups I made through Adobe Photoshop and presented to my team, all before I started programming the actual interface.
+I also needed to make sure that the kiosk followed the [EWU Identity Standards](https://access.ewu.edu/Documents/MarComm/EWU_IdentityStandards14.pdf), as this was going to be used at official EWU events.

 <img src="assets/img/All Mockups.png" class="center">